-Several studies have shown that the key energy-intensive industries subject to a significant degree of global competition are metallurgy (iron, steel and aluminum), the paper and pulp industry, and the chemical and non-metal industry (cement and glass).300 A global approach to the energy transition (see chapter on governance) nevertheless also requires us to see the gains the energy transition holds in store for these industries.
+Several studies have shown that the key energy-intensive industries subject to a significant degree of global competition are metallurgy (iron, steel and aluminum), the paper and pulp industry, and the chemical and non-metal industry (cement and glass).304 A global approach to the energy transition (see chapter 1) nevertheless also requires us to see the gains the energy transition holds in store for these industries.
 The deployment of wind turbines increases the demand for steel and correspondingly creates jobs in this sector.
-The same applies to the demand for aluminum, which goes up as measures to limit CO2 emissions from vehicles encourage manufacturers to use lighter materials (such as aluminum or certain synthetic materials).
-Thus, a sector-bysector study should take into account not only the costs but also the benefits of the transition resulting from higher demand for certain production-types.
+The same applies to the demand for aluminum, which goes up as measures to limit CO2 emissions from vehicles encourage manufacturers to use lighter materials

-^{300.} Manfred Bergmann, Andreas Schmitz, Mark Hayden and Katri Kosone, "Imposing a unilateral carbon constraint on energyintensive industries and its impact on their international competitiveness-Data and analysis", Economic papers n° 298, European Commission, December 2007
+^{304.} Manfred Bergmann, Andreas Schmitz, Mark Hayden and Katri Kosone, "Imposing a unilateral carbon constraint on energyintensive industries and its impact on their international competitiveness-Data and analysis", Economic papers n° 298, European Commission, December 2007